mkhpc/ganglia-nvidia-gpu/README.md

 This guide provides the steps to install Ganglia Monitoring Tool with the configuration of Gmond Python module for NVIDIA GPUs or Ganglia Monitoring Tool for NVIDIA DGX.

+Example DATA IP (Please change this from your IP): 192.168.56.10

 ## Installation of Ganglia

 Ubuntu 18.04/16.04